thoughtbot/superglue/README.md

 json.heading @greeting

 # `defer: true` will no-op the following block on a direct
+# visit, use null as a standin value, and append additional
-# visit and append additional javascript in the response to
+# javascript in the response to fetch only this content node
-# fetch only this content node (no-oping other sibiling blocks)
+# (no-oping other sibiling blocks) and graft it in the right
-# and graft it in the right place on the client side.
+# place on the client side.
 json.dashboard(defer: true) do
   sleep 10
   json.num_of_views 100